 It is this behavior of lying still in place to defend itself, rather than running away when feeling threatened, that gives the indigo snake its nickname "human mine".

-Because the indigo snake is easily recognized by its body patterns and colors, people can proactively avoid confrontation or have appropriate handling plans when encountering this snake in the wild or where they live.
+Because the indigo snake is easily identified by its body patterns and colors, people can proactively avoid confrontation or have appropriate handling plans when encountering this snake in the wild or where they live.

 Indigo snake appears on the roadside in Phan Thiet city, Binh Thuan (Video: SIFASV).